CCrocilla/horizon-shop/README.md

     5. As a Returning Visitor, I want to be able to request assistance.
     6. As a Returning Visitor, I want to access the website through my social media accounts.

 - #### Frequent User Goals
     1. As a Frequent User, I want to see new products/offers.
     2. As a Frequent User, I want to see new services.
     3. As a Frequent User, I want to be able to change my personal registered information (if necessary).
-    4. As frequent User I want to be able to access my personal information via a Dashboard Page.
+    4. As a frequent User, I want to be able to access my personal information via a Dashboard Page.
-    5. As a Frequent User, I want to sign up to the Newsletter to receive updates about new offer on Horizon Shop.
+    5. As a Frequent User, I want to sign up to the Newsletter to receive updates about new offers on Horizon Shop.
     6. As a Frequent User, I want to report issues.
-    7. As a Frequent User, I want to share a feedback on the website.
+    7. As a Frequent User, I want to share my personal review or leave a comment on the products.
+    8. As a Frequent User, I want to share my personal rate on the products in the website.

 For the User Stories and the Epics please refer to the following links:
 - [User Stories](https://github.com/users/CCrocilla/projects/3)